 Financial stress, sickness, marriage issues, and other problems can seem to suck the happiness right out of life.
-However, you can feel happy even if it seems like your life is crumbling.
-Yet, even when it feels like things are a little too heavy, there is always a way to keep your chin up.
+However, you can feel happy even if it seems like life is crumbling right under your feet.
+Even when it feels like things are a little too heavy, there is always a way to keep your chin up.

 1. Notice the little things to be happy about.

 It’s very easy to think that everything in your life is awful when you’re going through a rough patch.
 However, if you start noticing the little things, you’ll find that there are good things that happen every day.
-Moments of everyday magic can lift you up if you let them in.
+Little moments throughout the day can lift you up if you let them.
 The glimpses of joy like butterflies on the breeze, the bashful smile of a baby in the grocery store, or the beauty of the morning sun slanting through the window can give you small bits of happiness each day if you stop to appreciate them.